Josephson quantum spin thermodynamics: Results

 \subsection{Phase diagram of Josephson-Stirling cycle}

-In Figs.~3,4,5 we depict the performance of this device as a quantum heat engine or quantum refrigerator depending on relative temperatures of reservoirs.
+In Figs.~5,7,8 we depict the performance of this device as a quantum heat engine or quantum refrigerator depending on relative temperatures of reservoirs.
 In this subsection we will discuss phase diagram of a Josephson-Stirling cycle as function of phase difference $\varphi_{f}$ during the cycle.
-In Fig.~6, we plot $W$, $Q_{R}$, $Q_{L}$, $\eta$ and COP as functions of $\varphi_{f}$ and $T_{R}$ for low values of spin flip scattering ($S=1/2$, $m'=-1/2$, $p=1$) and high values of exchange coupling ($J=2$) of spin flipper.
+In Fig.~9, we plot $W$, $Q_{R}$, $Q_{L}$, $\eta$ and COP as functions of $\varphi_{f}$ and $T_{R}$ for low values of spin flip scattering ($S=1/2$, $m'=-1/2$, $p=1$) and high values of exchange coupling ($J=2$) of spin flipper.
 We fix $k_{B}T_{L}=0.01\Delta$ and consider $T_{R}>T_{L}$.

-From Fig.~6(a) we notice that with change of $\varphi_{f}$ there is a sign change in $W$. $W$ changes sign from $W>0$ to $W<0$ between $\varphi_{f}=0$ and $\varphi_{f}=\pi$ and again changes sign from $W<0$ to $W>0$ between $\varphi_{f}=\pi$ and $\varphi_{f}=2\pi$.
-The regime where $W$ is positive ($W>0$) in Fig.~6(a), $Q_{R}$ is positive (Fig.~6(b)) but $Q_{L}$ is negative (Fig.~6(c)), in these regimes Josephson-Stirling cycle acts as an engine.
+From Fig.~9(a) we notice that with change of $\varphi_{f}$ there is a sign change in $W$. $W$ changes sign from $W>0$ to $W<0$ between $\varphi_{f}=0$ and $\varphi_{f}=\pi$ and again changes sign from $W<0$ to $W>0$ between $\varphi_{f}=\pi$ and $\varphi_{f}=2\pi$.
+The regime where $W$ is positive ($W>0$) in Fig.~9(a), $Q_{R}$ is positive (Fig.~9(b)) but $Q_{L}$ is negative (Fig.~9(c)), in these regimes Josephson-Stirling cycle acts as an engine.
 Similarly in regime, wherein both $W$ and $Q_{L}$ are negative, cycle acts as a refrigerator if $Q_{R}$ is positive while cycle acts as a Joule pump if $Q_{R}$ is negative.
 A Joule pump transforms work into heat released to the reservoirs.
 Thus, there is a transition from engine mode to refrigerator or Joule pump mode with change of $\varphi_{f}$.
 Since, $\varphi_{f}$ is controlled by magnetic flux $\Phi$, therefore by changing the enclosed flux $\Phi$ in the Josephson junction loop we can tune our system from engine mode to refrigerator/Joule pump mode which is an attractive feature of our device.